 Did you know :

 - Some moray eels have a second pair of jaws in the back throat.
-If necessary, this jaw advances and allows the swallowing of prey, nice, isnt’it?
+If necessary, this jaw advances and allows to swallow their prey, nice, isnt’it?

 - The largest species of moray eels can reach the incredible size of 4 meters